MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step5-map-identities.md

 description: "Step 5:  Map Google identities with Migration Manager."
 ---

-# Step 5: Map identities of Google accounts to Microsoft 365 accounts (preview)
+# Step 5: Map identities of Google Drive to Microsoft 365 accounts (preview)

+Map identities of your Google Drives to Microsoft 365 accounts while using Migration Manager.

 >[!Note]
 > Features described in this topic are part of a public preview release.
 The content and the functionality may change and are not subject to the standard SLAs for support.